koendewit/django-direct-cloud-upload/README.md

 * `clearable` (bool) : Add a "Delete file" button to the widget.
 Defaults to `True`.
 * `immediate_submit` (bool) : Immediately submit the form once the user selected a file.
 Defaults to `False`. _Warning:_ This is probably only useful if the file input is the only field in a form, because the user will not be able to input data in the other fields after selecting a file.
 * `show_replace_button` (bool) : Add a "Choose other file" button to the widget if the field contains a file.
 Defaults to `True`. _Warning:_ `clearable` and `show_replace_button` should not both be set to False, otherwise the user has no way to change the file.
+* `allow_multiple` (bool) : Allow the user to select multiple files.
+Defaults to `False`.
+If set to true, the user can select multiple files for the field.
+Every file will have a "Remove" button.
+When this flag is set to `True`, the flags `clearable` , `immediate_submit` and `show_replace_button` have no effect.

 When the form is being submitted, the field will contain the path in the bucket where the file has been uploaded to.
+If `allow_multiple` is set to `True`, the field will contain JSON-encoded list of paths.

 ## Including static JS and CSS files